 After the fig gets the roots established in around 2 years, it will need less care and need little to no supplemental feeding and watering.

-Do You Know: Figs grow in hardiness zones 5 to 10 and is suitable to grow in containers.
+Figs grow in hardiness zones 5 to 10 and are suitable to grow in containers.
 That allows you to move inside during the cold season and bring it back outside during summer.
 Figs are very sturdy and are pest-resistant plants except for scale insects that may damage the tree.

 Which Fig Variety You Should Plant?

 There are so many different varieties of figs you can plant.
 When you shop for figs in the supermarket, you may often find a “Brown Turkey” variety that is watery and doesn’t taste very good.

 Look out for the following variety of figs that taste far better than “Brown Turkey,” and you can easily grow in your garden.